Preparing for your puppy to come home

 Preparing for your puppy ahead of time will help the transition go smoothly.
 We suggest that you read the all of the following topics to help you prepare for your puppy and get off to a great start.

-Before your puppy comes home it a great idea to puppy proof your house.
+Before your puppy comes home it a great idea to puppy-proof your house.
 Your puppy will be curious like a toddler and want to explore everything.
 It is your job to keep him or her safe.
 Keeping him or her on a leash next to you when you are home will prevent them from getting into harmful things.
-When you can not supervise your puppy it is best secure them in a crate or secure area such as a playpen.
+When you can not supervise your puppy it is best to secure them in a crate or secure area such as a playpen.

 - To see what the world looks like from your puppy’s viewpoint, get down on your hands and knees and look around.
 Look for dangerous things that a puppy could get into.

 - Puppies are like small children.
 They investigate their surroundings by placing things in their mouth.
 If your puppy bites an electrical cord that is plugged in it may cause electrocution or cause electrical burns.
 Get down on the ground at the level of your puppy and look for electrical cords that they can chew on.
 Secure cords where the puppy can not reach them.

 - Puppies will find human food that is accessible to them and eat it.
 It might be something that missed the garbage can, a crumb or something in the garbage can.
 Corgis are very food driven and if they can get to it they will eat it.
 The problem is that certain human foods can cause vomiting, diarrhea, seizures and even death.

 - Bones can be dangerous!
 Chicken and pork bones can choke dogs.
 Cooked bones can splinter leading to major surgeries.

 - Dogs can be very resourceful and knock over trash cans or climb on furniture to reach tables and counters.
 Make sure that you put all food in cabinets or containers that they can not open and secure kitchen trash cans so they can not knock them over.